 There’s something deeply unsettling about the primal howl that pours forth from Holly Hunter near the end of “By the Bog of Cats,” the Irish play in which the very American thesp is making her U.K. stage debut.
+Playing a feral mother who doesn’t take lightly to abandoned love, Hunter lets rip with a barely suppressed rage that doesn’t seem possible from someone so diminutive.
+The moment stills the house, not least because it punctures the blarney in which “Bog” is bogged down.
 One has to commend Hunter: Her perf is nothing if not brave, however bizarre the context for it.